learn-co-students/phrg-validations-with-form_tag-rails-lab-pca-000/README.md

    `error_explanation`, and each error should have its own `<li>`.
 1. Conditionally wrap each field in a `.field_with_errors` div if it has errors.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-validations-with-form_tag-rails-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-validations-with-form_tag-rails-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Validations with `form_tag`</p>